axfreeman/capitalism-9.0/announcements.md

 # Capitalism 9.0 announcements

+## 2/3/2018 10:16:39 PM

+Corrected silly graphics bug.
+New Executable

 ## 2/3/2018 8:28:27 PM

-The grouped columns in the UseValue table can be contracted and expanded by double-clicking
+The grouped columns in the UseValue table can be contracted and expanded by double-clicking New Executable

 ## 2/2/2018 3:55:22 PM